Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Introduction

-However, one must overcome numerous technical obstructions if one wishes to implement their strategy.
-Indeed, the sources of the many main terms or degenerate terms are rather unclear from (\ref{regEIspe}), as well as a number of integrals experience serious divergence issues due to non-compactness of domains and non-square-integrability of Eisenstein series.
-Moreover, it has become evident that one requires a more sophisticated regularization techniques than that developed in \cite{MV10}.
-See also Blomer et. al. \cite{BHKM20} for discussions on other intricacies related to this approach.
-Only very recently Nelson \cite{Ne20+} managed to make the period integral strategy of Michel-Venkatesh and Reznikov completely rigorous with very impressive techniques.
+which \emph{morally} suggests a matching of the spectra $L^{2}([\mathrm{PGL_{2}}])$ and $L^{2}([\mathrm{GL_{1}}])$, resulting in Motohashi's formula.
+However, numerous technical obstacles must be overcome to implement their strategy.
+In particular, the sources of various main (or degenerate) terms are not evident, and many integrals suffer from serious divergence issues due to the non-compactness of domains and the non-square-integrability of Eisenstein series.
+More refined regularization techniques than those developed in \cite{MV10} are therefore necessary; see also \cite{BHKM20} for other intricacies of this approach.
+Only very recently did Nelson \cite{Ne20+} establish full rigour for the Michel--Venkatesh--Reznikov period integral strategy, through a range of highly impressive and sophisticated techniques.

-Alternatively, Motohashi's formula can be interpreted under another framework due to Wu \cite{Wu22}.
-Wu's work is a generalization of \cite{BM05} based on two different (spectral and geometric) decompositions of a co-invariant tempered distribution on the Schwartz space of $2$-by-$2$ matrices.
-The two sides can then be recasted in terms of Godement-Jacquet's $L$-functions which in turn lead to the moments occured in (\ref{basicmoto}).
-Further explications and analytic subtlties are addressed in the follow-up work Balkanova-Frolenkov-Wu \cite{BFW21+} using many heavy inputs from the theory of special functions.
-The authors of \cite{BFW21+} also discussed the obstacles in obtaining an exact spectral inversion of Motohashi's result.
+Wu \cite{Wu22} gave another interpretation of Motohashi’s formula by generalizing \cite{BM05} with a pre-trace formula on the Schwartz space of $2$-by-$2$ matrices, which incorporates the Godement--Jacquet and Tate $L$-functions on the spectral and geometric sides of the formula.
+Further explications and analytic subtleties were addressed in \cite{BFW21+}, which draws extensively on deep results in the theory of special functions.
+The authors of \cite{BFW21+} discuss the obstacles to obtaining an exact spectral inversion of Motohashi's formula.

-Overall speaking, the presence of these significant challenges in the aforementioned approaches renders (\ref{basicmoto}) a particularly intriguing instance of \textbf{`Spectral Reciprocity'} and serves as a good testing ground for our period-based approach (see below).
-Readers are invited to consult the references of this subsection for more detailed technical discussions.
+\subsection{Our main results}

-\subsection{Our Main Results}
+In this article, we present a new proof of the \emph{spectral inversion} of Motohashi's identity (\ref{basicmoto}) via the $\hbox{GL}(3)$ period integral method of \cite{Kw23}.
+Our approach offers fresh perspectives on the reciprocity phenomena and surmounts technical obstacles in earlier treatments.
+Furthermore, we elucidate the links between periods and the Moment Conjectures of \cite{CFK+05}.

-This work aims to expand the scope of techniques developed in our prior work \cite{Kw23} for studying moments of $L$-functions.
-In \cite{Kw23}, we studied the spectral first moment of $GL(3)\times GL(2)$ $L$-functions (of level $1$) where the $GL(3)$ form was a fixed Maass cusp form.
-Incidentally, we uncovered a Motohashi-type identity that serves as the essential structural input in the celebrated convexity-breaking results of Li \cite{Li11}.
+In our previous work \cite{Kw23} (resp. \cite{Kw25}), we examine the (twisted) spectral first moment of $\hbox{GL}(3)\times \hbox{GL}(2)$ Rankin--Selberg $L$-functions with the $\hbox{GL}(3)$ automorphic form being a fixed Hecke--Maass cusp form.
+We uncover a higher-rank Motohashi-type identity that underpins Li's celebrated convexity-breaking results \cite{Li11}.